OguzhanBesiktepe/RockPaperScissorsGame/README.md

-# Rock, Paper, Scissors Game
+# Rock, Paper, Scissors Game The Odin Project

 This is a simple implementation of the classic Rock, Paper, Scissors game using JavaScript.
 The game allows a player to compete against the computer over 5 rounds, with the results of each round being displayed in the console.
 After all rounds are completed, the game announces the overall winner.